 A medical sociologist and director of the San Francisco office of Drug Policy Alliance.
 She received her doctorate in sociology from the University of California at San Francisco in 1979.
 From 1977 to 1995 Rosenbaum was the principal investigator on ten grants funded by the National Institute on Drug Abuse, completing studies of women heroin addicts, methadone maintenance treatment and policy, MDMA (Ecstasy), cocaine and drug use during pregnancy.

 Jesse Stout, an SSDP Alumni Member, is passionate about reducing the harms of incarceration.
-He is Of Counsel to Greenbridge Corporate Counsel in San Francisco.
-He has special expertise in medical cannabis policy, regulation, and legislation.
-In addition to his work with Greenbridge, Mr. Stout is Policy Director of the nonprofit Legal Services for Prisoners with Children, where he advocates for criminal justice reform.
-He is a graduate of Brown University and UC-Hastings College of the Law.
+Based in San Francisco, he is an attorney with Greenbridge Corporate Counsel.
+He has special expertise in cannabis policy, legislation, and regulation.
+Mr. Stout also recruits new employees for cannabis companies, with THC Staffing Group.
+Previously, he was Policy Director of the nonprofit Legal Services for Prisoners with Children, advocating for criminal justice reform.
+A graduate of Brown University and UC Hastings College of the Law, he helped start the SSDP chapters at both schools.

 Clifford Thornton, Jr.